gbrao018/eva4/S15B/README.md

 output Images:
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/final_12.png)

-Loss Functions Experiments and Analysis:
+SECTION#5: Experiments with Losses and Analysis (Important, but might be boring to read)

-Now, We have the custom Dataset handler and custom Modal in place.
-Our modal outputs both depth and mask images.
 I tried many loss functions.L1(MAE), L2(MSE), SmoothL1, SSIM, Gradient, BCE.
 For depth MSE outperformed.
 For mask actually it does not matter, because we are already doing sigmoid.

 	But I would like to discuss few combinations here.
 What ever the combination is, I calculated many loss values and logged them to understand their change behavior. only L1 loss has the convergence issue.
 It became very difficult to achive the global minima.

 Trial #1: Loss = aD + bM. a and b constants and D is MSE for depth and M is MSE for mask.
 I do not see this as a good combination.